nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The code for this component is found in [`Storage.java`](https://github.com/AY2223S2-CS2113-T11-4/tp/blob/master/src/main/java/seedu/todolist/storage/Storage.java).

-The Storage component can save the task list as TaskList objects in a .txt file format using Serialization and read it back into a TaskList object.
+The Storage component can save the task list as TaskList objects in a .json file format using the GSON library and read it back into a TaskList object.

 ## Implementation